 The noise impact due to the delay;

-The network effect of the delay
+The network effect of the delay.

 Safety Case amendments

 It is worth studying the cost implications of reviewing all safety cases, before changing the regulatory framework.
 Also, it is worth studying the cost of the enforcement of technical regulatory constraints that would apply PMSE in order to allow them to use the band.
 Indeed these costs may be prohibitive.